Submission is currently disabled for this journal.

 Focus and Scope

-The UCLJLJ publishes scholarly contributions from academics, researchers, and practitioners, as well as showcasing outstanding research by students.
+The Journal publishes scholarly contributions from academics, researchers, and practitioners, as well as showcasing outstanding research by students.
 It accepts submissions in all areas of law and jurisprudence, reflecting the diverse and innovative areas of research at UCL Laws, and its distinguished tradition of legal philosophy.
-The UCLJLJ is a generalist publication, but runs occasional themed issues.
-You can find more information about UCLJLJ and prior issues at: https://student-journals.ucl.ac.uk/laj/.
+The Journal is a generalist publication, but runs occasional themed issues.
+You can find more information about the Journal and prior issues at: https://student-journals.ucl.ac.uk/laj/.

 - Users must agree to and comply with the following requirements and criteria set forth below.
-If your submission does not comply with these requirements, your submission will be rejected outright.
+If your submission does not comply with these requirements, your submission will not be considered.

 - Users will be required to register on this website and accept the T&C's prior to submitting articles.
 We do not accept submissions via email.

 - You must submit your article in Microsoft Word format, including an abstract of approximately 150 words.

 - Journal submissions are expected to meet the standards and style for publication (spelling, grammar, citations, etc.) at the time of submission.